-- a) be highly trained and certified by an Accredited Training Organization; - have evidence of training or re-certification confirming compliance with training requirements within the last 6 months; - b) be groomed and clean; - c) at all times while on school property be responsive to commands and demonstrate that it can perform the necessary tasks or accommodation; - d) not engage in behaviour that puts at risk the safety of others, including other animals, or that creates disruption or distraction in the learning environment; - such behaviour includes, but is not limited to, growling, nipping, barking, attention seeking, eating; - any such behaviour may be grounds to prohibit the Guide Dog/Service Dog's attendance on school property and in the school building. - e) have control of its biological functions so as not to soil the inside of buildings, or require feeding during the school day; - f) demonstrate continuous appropriate behaviour with its Handler/Alternative Handler and others in the school environment to remain eligible for entry in school buildings or school-related events.
+- a) International Guide Dog Federation (IGDF) which develops and ensures compliance with the standards by which Guide Dogs for the blind/low vision are trained by its member organizations; or - b) Assistance Dogs International (ADI) which develops and ensures compliance with the standards by which Guide, Hearing, and Service Dogs are trained by its member organizations; or - c) A Guide Dog or Service Dog trainer that attests to compliance with the Meghan Search and Rescue Standard in Support of Accessibility: Persons with a Disability Teamed with Service Dogs standard for training (MSAR). - 3.2 All Guide Dog/Service Dogs must: - a) be highly trained and certified by an Accredited Training Organization; - have evidence of training or re-certification confirming compliance with training requirements as needed but in any case within the last 6 months 2 years; - b) be groomed and clean; - c) at all times while on school property be responsive to commands and demonstrate that it can perform the necessary tasks or accommodation; - d) not engage in behaviour that puts at risk the safety of others, including other animals, or that creates disruption or distraction in the learning environment; - such behaviour includes, but is not limited to, growling, nipping, barking, attention seeking, eating; - any such behaviour may be grounds to prohibit the Guide Dog/Service Dog's attendance on school property and in the school building, - e) have control of its biological functions so as not to soil the inside of buildings, or require feeding require more than one feeding during the school day;

+f) demonstrate continuous appropriate behaviour with its Handler/Alternative Handler and others in the school environment to remain eligible for entry in school buildings or school-related events.